Contact Databases for Outbound Sales Teams (2026)

 How much does a B2B contact database cost?

 Apollo's free tier works for low-volume teams.
 Paid options range from $49/user/month (Apollo Basic) to $15K-50K/year (ZoomInfo).
-Cognism and Seamless AI fall in between.
+Cognism and Smooth AI fall in between.
 Your cost depends on how many contacts you need and whether you need phone-verified data.

 Which contact database has the best accuracy?